Prahladind9/backend-v1/Spring/spring-exam/course1/module01/README.md

    Why are they recommended for Spring beans?
 4) What is meant by "application context"?
 5) What is the concept of "container" and what is its lifecycle?
+6) W
+7) Can you describe the lifecycle of Spring Bean in an ApplicationContext?